mesosphere/marathon/docs/service-discovery-load-balancing.md

 at `<marathon host>:<port>/v2/tasks`

 ## Using HAProxy
-Marathon ships with a simple shell script called `haproxy-marathon-bridge` as well as a more advanced Python script 'servicerouter.py'.
+Marathon ships with a simple shell script called `haproxy-marathon-bridge`.
+Alternatively the [marathon-lb](https://github.com/mesosphere/marathon-lb) can be used.
 Both can turn the Marathon's REST API's list of running tasks into a config file for HAProxy, a lightweight TCP/HTTP proxy.
-The `haproxy-marathon-bridge` provides a minimum set of functionality and is easier to understand for beginners. `servicerouter.py` on the other hand supports more advanced functionality like SSL offloading, sticky connections and VHost based load balancing.
+The `haproxy-marathon-bridge` provides a minimum set of functionality and is easier to understand for beginners.
+Marathon LB on the other hand supports more advanced functionality like SSL offloading, sticky connections and VHost based load balancing.

 ### haproxy-marathon-bridge
 To generate an HAProxy configuration from Marathon running at `localhost:8080` with the `haproxy-marathon-bridge` script: